-Today we are having Mass at Gethsemane on the western slope of the Mount of Olives.
+In a few days we are leaving for Bethlehem.
+We will have Mass next week at a lot of holy sites with our group of Catholic families.
+To the left is a picture of Gethsemane on the western slope of the Mount of Olives.
 How do we know this is really Gethsemane?

-And tomorrow we have Mass at Calvary in the Church of the Holy Sepulchre.
+In a few days we have Mass at Calvary in the Church of the Holy Sepulchre.
 Really?
-How do we know?
+How do we know that’s the place?

-Yesterday we venerated the place Jesus was born in Bethlehem and had Mass in the Cave of the Shepherds.
+We will venerate the place Jesus was born in Bethlehem (see 14-pointed star below) and had Mass in the Cave of the Shepherds.

 It is often asked: how do we know these are the real sites where Jesus and Mary lived and walked.
 The earliest Christians realized the importance of these sites and immediately viewed them as sites to be remembered and venerated.
 Small chapels were built and pilgrims came from around the world to visit these spots and to pray.The spot marking the place where Jesus was bornthese spots and to pray.

 When Christianity became legalized, churches were built on these sites.
 Tradition, archaeology and the ancient witness confirms the authenticity of the sites.
 Below is a few examples relating to Bethlehem.

 In a very enlightening side note, Bethlehem was mentioned by St. John Chrysostom in his Commentary on the Gospel of Matthew, written in ad 370: “. . .
 Since that birth [of Jesus], men come from the ends of the earth to see the manger, and the site of the shed.”